maxensas/xiletrade/README.md

 ## Main features provided by Xiletrade :
 Designed mainly on the basis of the famous POE-TradeMacro and personal experience from the game.
-* FAST and customisable price check for ALL items in-game by using small and smooth user interface.
+* FAST and customisable price check for ALL items in-game by using a small and smooth user interface.
-* Bulk item exchange window to allow fast checks and trades.
+* BULK item exchange feature to allow fast market checks and allow whisper trades (with POE).
-* Quick accessibility to settings when doing session of pricing different kinds of items from your quad stash :p
+* Quick accessibility to settings when doing session of pricing different kinds of items from your quad stash.
-* Linked with poe.ninja and poe.wiki to help pricing items and have more informations about live market.
+* Linked with poe.ninja, poe.wiki and poeprices to help pricing items and have more informations about live market.
-* Useful and customizable shortcuts are accessible to everyone.
-Shortcuts and additional features are provided to people supporting the project.
+* Useful and customizables shortcuts accessible for everyone.
+* Features : auto whisper / fast TCP logout / customizables messages, chat commands and more...
 * Designed to respect the functioning of the official trade website in order to avoid abuse (fetching limited data... no spam).

-### A video to present the tool may be better than a long speech :
+### A video to present the tool may be better than a long speech done with v1.0 :
-[Quick presentation on the fly](https://youtu.be/UuSn-y35MVY) (Better to wait the beginning of Harvest league to present all Xiletrade's facets.)
+[Quick presentation on the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out soon.)

 ### Usage / Define your own shortcuts :
 * To configure or close the program, use right click on system tray icon.